 Impairment of male fertility was observed in reproductive studies performed in rats at a dose of 800 mg/kg/day (4800 mg/m²).
 Oligospermia and infertility have been described in men treated with sulfasalazine.
 Withdrawal of the drug appears to reverse these effects.

-Pregnancy Category B. Reproduction studies have been performed in rats and rabbits at doses up to 6 times the human dose and have revealed no evidence of impaired female fertility or harm to the fetus due to sulfasalazine.
-There are, however, no adequate and well-controlled studies in pregnant women.
+There are no adequate and well-controlled studies of sulfasalazine in pregnant women.
+Reproduction studies have been performed in rats and rabbits at doses up to 6 times the human maintenance dose of 2 g/day based on body surface area and have revealed no evidence of impaired female fertility or harm to the fetus due to sulfasalazine.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 No clinical studies have been performed to evaluate the effect of sulfasalazine on the growth development and functional maturation of children whose mothers received the drug during pregnancy.